Step 1: Set up an Adyen test account

 - Apply for a live account.

-This process takes some time, so you may want to do this in parallel with a previous phase.
+This process takes some time, so you may want to do this in parallel with one of the phases described above.

-- When you receive login credentials for your live account, set up your live account structure.
+- When you have the login credentials for your live account, set up your account structure.

-- Configure your live account with the payment methods and features that you require.
+- Configure your live account with the payment methods and features that you want to use.

 - Order terminals for live payments and configure them.